63616E617A7A61/NonSenseGenerator/README.md

-# TO DO : rimuovere italiano
+# TO DO :
+- rimuovere italiano
+- sistemare link alle immagini in site
+- rivedere jira???
+- il sito non comprende l'intera documentazione

 ---------------------
 The documentation for this project can be found [here](https://63616e617a7a61.github.io/NonSenseGenerator/).